 Okay, so this is not quite a scientific poll, but you get my point.
 Often a dog is responding to cues other than the ones we intend.

-The problem is that our dogs are really creatures of habit and they look at their total environment as a cue for behavior.
+The problem is that our dogs are creatures of habit and they look at the whole of their environment as a cue for behavior.
 A person saying “sit” is often only a piece of the puzzle.
 If you teach your dog to sit in the kitchen, on top of the rug, in front of the refrigerator, it just may be that they think all those things are needed for them to sit.
 Behavior is a noun and needs to be taken on the road and taught with new persons, places, and things.

 Pain and discomfort can often lead to reluctance or refusal to do certain behaviors and are among the first things you should rule out, especially in older dogs.
 Behaviors like the sit and the down can really be uncomfortable for dogs with sore joints.
 Hey, I know that at close to 50 years old, I am reluctant to do lots of behaviors that I learned in my youth.